 Of the 195 United Nations (UN) member states, more than 100 have routine collections of death certificate data, including those for children, through Civil Registration and Vital Statistics (CRVS) systems.
 However, not even 70 of those countries have data strong enough to be used for counting child deaths and tracking the causes of death.
 Countries with good CRVS are mostly high- and middle-income settings that account for approximately 5% of child deaths globally.

 In order to count child deaths for most of the world we therefore rely on household surveys.
 This involves a team of interviewers visiting houses and asking the family questions about births, health care and deaths in the last five years.
-Two surveys that are routinely used in many low- and middle-income countries are the Demographic Health Surveys and UNICEF’s Multiple Indicator Cluster Survey.
-As these surveys are only conducted every 5 years and on a sample of people in each country they only give estimates, rather than true counts, of the numbers of deaths.
+Two surveys that are routinely used in many low- and middle-income countries are the Demographic Health Surveys (DHS) and UNICEF’s Multiple Indicator Cluster Survey (MICS).
+As these surveys are only conducted every 5 years and on a sample of people in each country they can only give provide estimates, rather than true counts, of the numbers of deaths.
 For around 25 countries with recent or ongoing instability there are no nationally representative surveys.
 Some countries lack reliable data for as much as the last decade, making estimates for those countries even more uncertain.

 The UN produces annual estimates for neonatal and child mortality for each country.
 The process for producing mortality rates in countries where the deaths are based on sample data is overseen by an advisory committee called the UN Interagency Group on Child Mortality estimation.
-The input data and estimates are discussed with each country, aiming to identify any other data and encourage data improvements, such as more focus on coverage and quality of CVRS.2
+The input data and estimates are discussed with each country, aiming to identify any other data and encourage data improvements, such as more focus on coverage and quality of CVRS.

 The Institute for Health Metrics and Evaluation (IHME) also produces estimates of neonatal and child mortality.
 Although the UN and IHME are using similar data inputs and may have different ways of estimating mortality, most of the estimates are similar at global and regional level.
-However, in a few countries the estimates are very different.3
+However, in a few countries the estimates are very different2.

 Where do the numbers for cause of death come from?